tair-opensource/TairZset/CMDDOC.md

 #### Return value

 Array reply: the result of the difference (optionally with their scores, in case the WITHSCORES option is given).

+### EXZPOPMAX

+> EXZPOPMAX key [count]
+> time complexity: O(log(N)*M) with N being the number of elements in the sorted set, and M being the number of elements popped.

+#### Command Descriptions:

+Removes and returns up to count members with the highest scores in the sorted set stored at key.

+When left unspecified, the default value for count is 1.
+Specifying a count value that is higher than the sorted set's cardinality will not produce an error.
+When returning multiple elements, the one with the highest score will be the first, followed by the elements with lower scores.

+#### Return value

+Array reply: list of popped elements and scores.

+### EXZPOPMIN

+> EXZPOPMIN key [count]
+> time complexity: O(log(N)*M) with N being the number of elements in the sorted set, and M being the number of elements popped.

+#### Command Descriptions:

+Removes and returns up to count members with the lowest scores in the sorted set stored at key.

+When left unspecified, the default value for count is 1.
+Specifying a count value that is higher than the sorted set's cardinality will not produce an error.
+When returning multiple elements, the one with the lowest score will be the first, followed by the elements with greater scores.

+#### Return value

+Array reply: list of popped elements and scores.